SudhansuSelenium/GitHub-JenkinsIntegration/README.md

 6. In Git repo setting select Webhooks-->click Webhook button
 7. Give payload URL eg. http://localhost:8080/github-webhook/ or through ngrok http://6cb2b754.ngrok.io/github-webhook/  as github would not know how to connect to local host or 127.0.0.1 You need to specify an IP address GitHub can contact over the internet.
 Not just "localhost".
 8. Select content type as application/json-->click Add Webhook
 9. Thats all..
-Thanks You
+Thanks You.etetetete